Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Introduction

-Analyses of gradient descent with various forms of additional noise exist in the literature, with a popular variant being stochastic gradient Langevin dynamics (SGLD) \cite{raginsky_rakhlin_et_al_2017}.
-In particular, the Langevin noise helps the algorithm exit sharp minima exponentially fast for locally quadratic losses \cite{ibayashi_imaizumi_2023, zhu_wu_et_al_2019}.
-Injecting certain kinds of noise into the algorithm may lead to better generalization \cite{orvieto_kersting_et_al_2022} and relates to estimation under differential privacy constraints \cite{avella-medina_bradshaw_et_al_2023}.
-Noise often induces a specific regularization effect on the estimated parameters \cite{orvieto_raj_et_al_2023}.
+\textit{Noisy Gradient Descent:} Analyses of gradient descent with various forms of additional noise exist in the literature, with a popular variant being stochastic gradient Langevin dynamics (SGLD) \citep{raginsky_rakhlin_et_al_2017}.
+In particular, the Langevin noise helps the algorithm exit sharp minima exponentially fast for locally quadratic losses \citep{ibayashi_imaizumi_2023, zhu_wu_et_al_2019} and can generate differentially private estimates \citep{avella-medina_bradshaw_et_al_2023}.
+Injecting parameter noise into the algorithm may lead to better generalization \citep{orvieto_kersting_et_al_2022, orvieto_raj_et_al_2023} and has been studied in the optimization literature under the name randomized smoothing \citep{duchi_bartlett_et_al_2012}.
 The landscape and gradient descent dynamics of the underlying regularized problem for dropout noise applied to linear neural networks were analyzed in \cite{mianjy_arora_2019, senen-cerda_sanders_2022}, with the regularizer inducing both shrinkage and thresholding of the estimated singular values.
 A full analysis of the interaction between gradient descent dynamics and added dropout noise in a linear regression model is conducted in \cite{clara_langer_et_al_2024}.
-The asymptotic dynamics of noisy gradient descent in the small step-size limit are characterized in \cite{shalova_schlichting_et_al_2024}.
+The asymptotic dynamics of noisy gradient descent in the small step-size limit are characterized in \cite{li_wang_et_al_2022a, shalova_schlichting_et_al_2024}.

+\textit{Mirror Flows:} The individual layers in a neural network update separately, which induces complex dynamics on the function implemented by the network.
+Under specific initializations, the predictor in a shallow diagonal network follows a closed-form mirror flow that exhibits implicit bias towards sparse solutions \citep{vaskevicius_kanade_et_al_2019, even_pesme_2023, pesme_flammarion_2023}.
+Stochasticity in the flow can lead to better generalization \citep{pesme_pillaud-vivien_et_al_2021}, as well as help recover sparse solutions in settings where the gradient descent dynamics do not exhibit an implicit sparsity bias \citep{woodworth_gunasekar_et_al_2020, pesme_pillaud-vivien_et_al_2021}.
+In contrast, results for deep diagonal linear networks seem less developed, with the corresponding mirror flow generally characterized only existentially rather than in closed form \citep{labarriere_molinari_et_al_2024}.